5

 How can data be connected to Microsoft Excel?

-Canary provides an Excel Add-in that allows Excel users to browse tag data directly from the Canary Historian.
-The Excel Add-in can pull data in raw format directly from the historical archive as well as from any Virtual View or Asset Model.
+Canary provides an Excel Add-in that allows users to browse tag data directly from the Canary Historian.
+The Add-in can pull data in raw format directly from the historical archive as well as from any Virtual View.
 Beyond raw data, clients can request aggregated or processed data as well.
-Additionally, Excel users can pull Event history from the Canary Event Service as well as build ad hoc Event data tables.
+Additionally, Excel users can pull Event history from the database as well as build ad hoc events.

 Can SQL queries be made against the Canary Historian?

-Yes, via the ODBC Connector, clients can make 'SQL-like' queries against both the Canary Historian archive and Virtual Views with Asset Models.
+Yes.
+Via the ODBC Connector, clients can make 'SQL-like' queries against both the Canary Historian archive and Virtual Views.

-What other methodologies exist to provide real-time data from the historian to third-party clients?
+What other methodologies exist to provide real-time data from the Historian to 3rd-party clients?

-What industry standards does Canary follow for providing historical data to third-party clients?
+What industry standards does Canary follow for providing historical data to 3rd-party clients?

 LICENSING & BUSINESS MODEL